MicrosoftDocs/dynamics365smb-docs/business-central/submit-regulatory-alerts.md

 ---
-title: Submit Regulatory Alerts | Microsoft Docs
+title: Submit Regulatory Alerts
-description: If you know about new legislation that you think requires feature support in Business Central, you can follow this guide to submit a regulatory alert to the product team.
+description: If you know about new legislation that requires feature support in Business Central, you can follow this guide to submit a regulatory alert to the product team.
 author: sorenfriisalexandersen

 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.reviewer: edupont
 ms.search.keywords:
-ms.date: 04/01/2021
+ms.date: 06/25/2021
 ms.author: soalex

 ---